sgoser/k3s.manager/README.md

 ## Application

-Simple Nginx Web-server with changeable index.html created as configmap in deployment.
+Simple Nginx Web-server with changeable index.html created as configmap in deployment manifest.

 ## Steps of GitHub workflow (multijob)